A note on gravity and fluid dynamic correspondence on a null hypersurface: Preambles and prerequisites

 In the discussion of (relativistic) fluid mechanics, the constitutive relations are obtained from an energy-momentum tensor (EMT) and baryon current.
-EMT encapsulates the density and flux of energy and momentum in spacetime, providing a comprehensive description of the distribution and flow of energy and momentum within a fluid.
-In addition to that, the energy-momentum tensor has the following properties: First, it is a conserved quantity i.e.,
+The EMT $T^{ab}$ encapsulates the density and flux of energy and momentum in spacetime, providing a comprehensive description of the distribution and flow of energy and momentum within a fluid.
+The components of the energy-momentum tensor $T^{00}_{\rm (fluid)}$, $T^{0\alpha}_{\rm (fluid)}$ and $T^{\mu \nu}_{\rm (fluid)}$ represent energy density, momentum density and stress respectively.
+Similarly, the baryon current is also conserved which is expressed via the continuity equation.
+In relativistic hydrodynamics, there are five independent parameters, three components of fluid velocity (relativistic four components of velocity are constraint by $v_av^a=-1$), pressure, and (rest) mass density, that are required to describe fluid completely.
+In order to uniquely determine these dynamical variables, we require the relativistic Euler equations, derived from the conservation of the energy-momentum tensor and the continuity equation for the conserved rest-mass density.
+The conservation of the EMT is given by,

-Moreover, the components of the energy-momentum tensor $T^{00}_{(fluid)}$, $T^{0\alpha}_{(fluid)}$ and $T^{\alpha\beta}_{(fluid)}$ represent energy density, momentum density and stress respectively.
-Similarly, the baryon current is also conserved.
-More importantly, there are five independent parameters, three components of fluid velocity, pressure, and energy density, that are required to describe fluid completely.
-In order to uniquely determine these unknown parameters, five independent equations are required.
-These equations can be given as follows.
+The conservation of the EMT \eqref{confluid} yields four equations that describe the evolution of energy and momentum, which are coupled to the pressure, velocity, and density.
+This can be shown as follows.
 It is known that if one takes a timelike projection of the conservation law \ref{confluid}, i.e.

 it yields the energy conservation relation of the fluid, where $v_b$ is the four-velocity of the fluid.
 On the other hand, if one considers the spacelike projection of \ref{confluid}, i.e.